 How to Report a Loan Shark

-The first thing you need to do is report the person or company to the Consumer Credit Protection Bureau.
+- Report them to the Consumer Credit Protection Bureau.
 You can file a complaint here.

-Loan Shark FAQ’s
+Loan Shark FAQs

 Loan sharks are illegal and predatory lenders that prey on low-income individuals in financial distress.
 They offer to lend you money at exorbitant interest rates and do not follow financial regulations or laws.
 This is why they often charge whatever interest rates and fees that see fit.
 And because of this, consumers often get trapped in a cycle of never ending debt.
 Worse yet, if you fail to repay a loan shark as agreed, you will be forever harassed.
 Think debt collectors are bad?
 Loan sharks take it to a new level.
 Often threatening to cause physical harm to yourself and family members if you don’t pay up.

 The answer is simple.
 Stop looking.
 Borrowing from a loan shark would be the worst decision you could possibly ever make.
 If you desperately need money to cover emergency expenses, research bad credit installment loans with the best APR or borrow money from friends or family.